What You Need to Know to Grow and Lead Your Park

 With the average American spending ten hours a day in front of a screen, our parks are a key to our health and well-being.
 People desire blue skies and fresh air.
 Luckily spending on leisure travel is up, but these travelers are demanding, and they expect amenities.
 Nature-based travel offers our parks an alternate revenue stream if they can keep up with the demand (which includes technology).
 The highest spenders on leisure travel are the Chinese.
 Leaders have to think globally.

 I am grateful to those of you that lead our parks.
 You are passionate about what you do, that is evident in the heavy shoes you fill.
 You are aware, knowledgeable, have great attitudes, and understand collective action.
-You remind me of one of my favorite speeches by Theodore Roosevelt The Man in the Arena.
+You remind me of one of my favorite – The Man in the Arena.
 Thank you for your great enthusiasms!